tldr-pages/tldr/pages/common/git-checkout-index.md

 > Copy files from the index to the working tree.
 > More information: <https://git-scm.com/docs/git-checkout-index>.

-- Restore any files deleted since last commit:
+- Restore any files deleted since the last commit:

 `git checkout-index --all`

-- Restore any files deleted or changed since last commit:
+- Restore any files deleted or changed since the last commit:

 `git checkout-index --all --force`

-- Restore any files changed since last commit (ignoring deleted files):
+- Restore any files changed since the last commit, ignoring any files that were deleted:

 `git checkout-index --all --force --no-create`

-- Export a copy of the entire tree at the last commit in the specified directory (the trailing slash is important):
+- Export a copy of the entire tree at the last commit to the specified directory (the trailing slash is important):

-`git checkout-index --all --force --prefix={{git-index-export/}}`
+`git checkout-index --all --force --prefix={{path/to/export_directory/}}`